lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 ### WebREPL

-WebREPL is MicroPython's custom communication protocol meant to facilitate remote development on MicroPython boards.
+WebREPL is MicroPython's custom communication protocol meant to facilitate remote development on MicroPython devices.
 It was primarily intended for use by browsers, and for this reason it uses WebSockets instead of pure TCP connections (those are prohibited by browsers for security reasons).